Eastwood, Nottinghamshire: Demography

-At the 2001 UK census, the town of Eastwood had a total population of 18,732.
+At the 2001 UK census, the town of Eastwood including wards outside the core civil parish had a total population of 18,732.

 Population change can be tracked accurately from the 1911 census until the 1971 census, as Eastwood Urban District was a Local Government District from 1896 until 1974.

 In the 1951 census, approximately 11.5% of the total population listed their occupation as Mining & Quarrying.

 By the 2001 survey, this had fallen to 0.15%.

 In the 2001 census, over 98% of the population selected the ethnicity White: British.
 The national average for England was 87%.

+At the 2011 census the civil parish population was 10,695 and this increased to 10,927 residents for the 2021 census.

 Landmarks

 The Buildings is a housing estate, consisting of some 300 terraced miners' cottages, built in the 1860s.
 They were saved from demolition by a council scheme, which won an EEC habitat award in 1977.
 It was also used to illustrate the European Community's Urban Renaissance competition in 1980.

 Colliers' Wood is a 14 hectare community woodland, part of the Greenwood Community Forest, created in 1996/97 to reclaim some of the woodland and fields destroyed by the mining developments.
 Over 17,500 trees and hedgerows were planted, and two ponds created.
 The footpath is made from reclaimed shale.
 Habitats cater to a wide variety of birds, including mute swans, goldfinches, lesser redpoll, skylarks, and willow warblers.

 A war memorial was unveiled in 1921, inscribed "to the men of Eastwood, who fell in the Great War 1914–1918."
 Later, World War II dedications were added, and it was moved to its present location at Plumptre Way.
 It is in the shape of an obelisk, made of Italian marble with a base of Whatstandwell stone.

 The Library, opened in 1975, includes an extensive collection of books by and about D H Lawrence.
 Also on view is Lawrence's desk, and the headstone from his grave in Vence, France.

 Greasley Castle (c.
 1341) was founded by Nicholas de Cantilupe.
 The remains are now covered by Greasley Castle Farmhouse (c.
 1800), which incorporates fragments of medieval masonry.

 The Blue Line Trail – painted along the pavement – guides visitors around the areas connected with the author D.H.
 Lawrence and include the D.H.
 Lawrence Birthplace Museum, established as a working class Victorian House, Durban House Heritage Centre with Lawrence exhibition, The Rocking Horse Bistro and art gallery all now closed and the three other houses in which Lawrence lived.

 Eastwood Hall was the headquarters of British Coal.
 It is now a hotel and conference centre.